 The product was an effective entry point for the firm’s startup clients.
 For ViaFasken 2.0, we wanted to find ways to further increase engagement by improving the user experience, enhancing the look and feel, and by widening the capability of the platform.

 One of our hypotheses for the lack of engagement was the disconnect between the way startup founders and their lawyers think about the legal implications of business decisions.
 For example, when it comes to personnel decisions: a startup founder thinks “I need to hire a sales person,” while their lawyer views the required action as “you need an employment agreement and an IP Assignment & Confidentiality agreement.”
-Most law firms platforms offer the ladder.
+Most law firms platforms offer the latter.
 We wanted to close this gap by synchronizing the actions a startup takes with the underlying legal mechanics and documents of those decisions.

 Guiding startups to through the various legal activities necessary to build their company.